SnowCheetos/AutoMoonBot/legacy/policy_gradient/README.md

 # Automated Trading with Policy Gradient

 *Please review the disclaimers [`here`](../../README.md) before proceeding.
-By continue visiting the rest of the content, you agree to all the terms and conditions of the disclaimers*
+By continue visiting the rest of the content, you agree to all the terms and conditions of the disclaimers.*

 ## Introduction

-*Please note that this is a documentation for legacy code, which is no longer maintained or supported.
-Modules are not guaranteed to function properly, use for insights and educational purposes only.
+*Please note that this is a documentation for legacy code, which as of July 2024 is no longer being actively maintained or supported.
+Features are not guaranteed to function properly, use for insights and educational purposes only.
 For more up-to-date developments, check out the current version*

 ### Demonstration